affinda/affinda-python/docs/models.md

 training queue.
 This setting can only be toggled for custom extractors.
 - `disable_confirmation_if_validation_rules_fail`: If True, users cannot validate documents with missing mandatory fields, or failing validation rules.
+- `auto_refresh_validation_results`: If True, validation results are refreshed whenever annotations are changed.

 <a id="models._models.CollectionCreate"></a>